Miso with dashi in it | Where flavor meets flavor!

-There are several ways to make miso and one way is to make it with dashi, a flavorful broth that is popular in Japanese cuisine.
+There are several ways to make miso and one way is to make it with dashi, a flavorful broth that’s popular in Japanese cuisine.
 Perfect for a fast miso soup!

-This article will take a look at miso and dashi and what happens when you mix the two together.
-It will also take a look at some popular miso products made with dashi.
+This article will take a look at miso and dashi and what happens when you mix the 2 together.
+I’ll also take a look at some popular miso products made with dashi.

 In this post we'll cover:

-- 2 Best Miso Products with Dashi in It
+- 2 Best miso products with dashi in them

 - 4 cups water